-David Miller, Deputy Communications Director, March 1, 2018
+David Miller, Director of Communications, March 1, 2018

 The Coalition for Redistricting Reform announced today the launch of a bipartisan statewide campaign in support of State Issue 1, a constitutional amendment appearing on the May 8 primary ballot.